“I work from home,” you say.

 Attention is a culmination of processes that lets you filter out information irrelevant to your current goal and hone in on what you’re trying to do -- no aspect of it is effortless, though we’re usually unaware of the behind-the-scenes mechanics.

-Specifically, we’re not consciously aware of the filtering process, which is referred to as cognitive inhibition .
+Specifically, we’re not consciously aware of the filtering process, which is referred to as cognitive inhibition.

 It’s easiest to demonstrate this concept visually, so let’s run through a quick exercise.

-Now, do me a favor.
+Do me a favor.
 I’m looking for an article that talks about writing.
 Could you find that for me, please?

 You found it within a split second, right?
 It felt effortless.
 All you had to was look for the right data.